Corina Notyce, DCoE Public Affairs on May 23, 2013

 Additionally, social media offers a way to connect with other service members and veterans, says Adam.
 Consider joining conversations about TBI taking place on these social media pages:

-For more ideas on ways you can support your recovery, review TBI care information and resources available at dvbic.org and dcoe.mil.
-You can also contact the DCoE Outreach Center 24/7 at 866-966-1020, email@example.com or online chat to request information and resources related to TBI or psychological health topics.
+For more ideas on ways you can support your recovery, review TBI care information and resources available at the DVBIC website and dcoe.mil.
+You can also contact the DCoE Outreach Center 24/7 at 866-966-1020, firstname.lastname@example.org or online chat to request information and resources related to TBI or psychological health topics.

 For more videos from Anicich, visit his blog.